frederic-perez/AmE-dictionary/data/dictionary.md

 __high beams__
 __high note__ _idiom_ The most successful, impressive, or climactic point (of something).
 __high places__ _I've friends in high places._
+__high profile__ _idiom_ A presence or stance that is deliberately conspicuous and prominent socially.
 __high road__ __1a__ The easiest or surest path or course: the high road to happiness. __b__ The most positive, diplomatic, or ethical course.
 __high roller__ _n_ :two: __1__ A gambler who wagers large sums. __2__ One who spends lavishly and ostentatiously on entertainment.
 __high school__ _n_ A school especially in the U.S. usually including grades 9–12 or 10–12.